object-Object/mlogv32/README.md

 ### `time`

 The `[m]time[h]` counter is based on the `@time` value in Mindustry.
-It has a period of 1 ms, and is incremented once per tick by the controller based on the time delta since the previous tick.
+It has a period of 1 μs, and is incremented once per tick by the controller based on the time delta since the previous tick.

 ## riscv-arch-test